-When building training plans and during actual workouts, the determination of appropriate intensity for the workout is an area of much confusion with mountain athletes.
-Some sports, such as swimming and road or track running, rely on recent competitive performances to guide their intensity by using percentages of race pace.
+When building training plans and during actual workouts, the determination of appropriate intensity for the workout is an area of much confusion for mountain athletes.
+Some sports, such as swimming and road or track running, rely on recent competitive performances to guide intensity by using percentages of race pace.
 Rock climbers can use grades (though these are admittedly flawed for a variety of reasons) to monitor intensity.
 But mountain athletes do not have such a straightforward metric for determining intensity because the effort it takes depends on factors that vary such as terrain, conditions, altitude, etc.

-Intensity Monitoring Methods
+Training Intensity Monitoring Methods

-For mountain athletes another metric of effort needs to be used.
+For mountain athletes, another metric of effort needs to be used.
 Several methods have been used with varying degrees of success:

 Heart Rate Zones